mriduldeka/ComputerVision/README.txt

 Retail crimes dataset is currently taken from DCSASS Dataset.
-T1. his data contains video files with real time crime events which occured in retail stores.
+This has data contains video files with real time crime events which occured in retail stores.
 Videos have been divided into five categories:
 0. Normal shopping
 1. Keep item in external object like pocket,bag.
 2. Item switching with low value items.